sithmel/occamsrazor.js/README.md

   ...
 });
 ```
-It returns the occamsrazor object.
+It empties the queue, and returns the adapter object.

 registry
 ========